 Conclusion

 Estonia makes company registration efficient, but the best results come from preparation: name check, correct documents, reliable address/contact person, and a clear banking plan.
 If you want to avoid delays, treat registration like a small project, not a form.
+See also: e-Residency vs power of attorney in Estonia.

 Need help registering your OÜ?
 Accres can handle registration, legal address/contact person setup, and first-year accounting.
 Contact us.
+As stated in EMTA guidance on tax liabilities of non-resident companies, it is worth verifying the latest requirements before applying this step.